 "I never thought it would take me to where I am now!"
 Erin says.
 "I have been part of the growth of Mile One, so it was naturally a great fit for me to take over when the founders Randy and Cindy decided to move on to new adventures."

 "I am so grateful they have trusted me and given me this opportunity to grow as a chef and entrepreneur."

-The ethos behind Mile One Eating House is all about showcasing the great products local to the Pemberton area and to BC more broadly.
+The ethos behind Mile One Eating House is all about showcasing the great local products that are home to the Pemberton area and of course the broader BC area.
 It's an area that's blessed with an abundance of local producers - a range of vegetables, beer and spirits - and the ability to draw on surrounding areas for beef, seafood and wine.
 It's also about supporting the community.
 In addition to dining, the restaurant showcases some of the foodie retail items from the area.